-Easy Raita Recipe – Whip up our easy raita recipe in just minutes using spiced yogurt, cucumber, onions, and cilantro for a cooling and refreshing dip you’ll want to pair with everything from our chicken yakhni pulao to our Instant Pot chicken biryani.
+This easy raita recipe is ready in minutes!
+Combine tangy yogurt and crisp cucumbers for a cool and refreshing dip you can pair with everything from chicken yakhni pulao to Instant Pot chicken biryani.

 - Yogurt: Use full-fat plain yogurt or Dahi.
 You can use Greek yogurt, but it will alter the consistency.

-- Spices: Perfectly season our Easy Raita Recipe with salt and ground cumin.
+- Spices: Season the easy raita recipe with kosher salt and ground cumin.

 - Cucumber: Any cucumber will do, so use what you have.
-I prefer finely diced cucumbers, but some recipes call for grated.
+I prefer finely diced Persian cucumbers, but some recipes call for them to be grated.

 - Cilantro: Brighten and flavor the dip with freshly chopped cilantro.